 A Pinch for Not Wearing Green on Saint Patrick's Day?

 The tradition of recognizing St. Patrick's day was actually initiated within the United States by Irish Immigrants.
-Receiving a pinch for not wearing green on March 17th in honor of this day is believed to be a custom which also originated in the U. S.
+Receiving a pinch for not wearing green on March 17th in honour of this day is believed to be a custom which also originated in the U. S.

 It's a Traditional Color to Dress in on this Day

-March 17th a deluxe suede leprechaun's hat will keep the pinch out of your day or style up in a green retro golf tam.
+A leprechaun's hat will keep the pinch out of your day or style up in a green retro golf tam.
 These are hats that will show your Irish pride in classic style.
 Top of the mornin' to ya!

 A nice green t-shirt or a gorgeous green dress.
 Just shade it light or shade it dark but be a wearing the green on this very special Irish holiday.
 A stylish emerald green vest and tie is ideal for this very special day.
 Show a wee smidge of pride for the Irish by wearing green on the March 17th St. Patrick's day holiday.